 Deep brain stimulation

-In deep brain stimulation (DBS), surgeons implant electrodes into a specific part of the brain.
+In Beep brain stimulation (DBS), surgeons implant electrodes into a specific part of the brain.
 The electrodes, which are connected to a generator implanted in the chest, send electrical pulses to the brain, which can help improve many of the symptoms of PD and reduce the need for levodopa.
-Deep brain stimulation surgery in Delhi NCR is most often used in the late stages of the disease after levodopa is no longer effective.
+Deep brain stimulation is most often used in the late stages of the disease after levodopa is no longer effective.

 Shorter duration of surgery